Send Browser Notifications from Website (Notifications API)

 send_notification(notification_object);

-Add CSS styles for whole web page and popup notification.
+Add CSS styles for the entire web page and pop-up notification.

 style.css